Maud Maron

-Maud Maron is a former Democrat who ran as a Republican in the 2025 Manhattan District Attorney race against Democrat incumbent Alvin Bragg.
-She is a former public defender and a former president of the New York City Community Education Council District 2.
+Maud Maron (born 1970/1971) is an American activist and former public defender from New York City.
+Formerly a Democrat, she has run for multiple offices as both a Democrat and Republican, including most recently in the 2025 Manhattan District Attorney race against incumbent Alvin Bragg.
+She is a former president of the New York City Community Education Council District 2.

 In 2019, Maron co-founded Parent Leaders for Accelerated Curriculum and Education NYC (PLACE NYC) to oppose Mayor Bill De Blasio's plans to widen access to selective middle and high schools.
 She co-founded the New York City Chapter of the Foundation Against Intolerance and Racism and served as its interim executive director in 2023.

 In 2021, Maron ran unsuccessfully for the 1st City Council district.
 She has previously contested both the 10th and 12th congressional districts in New York.

 Activism

 PLACE NYC

 In 2019, Maron and Yiatin Chu formed Parent Leaders for Accelerated Curriculum and Education NYC (PLACE NYC) to oppose Bill de Blasio's attempts to shift away from screened middle and high schools.
 Maron served as co-president.
 PLACE argues that the city's schools are failing their students, that the city should redouble its focus on academics, and that racism does not contribute to the city's underperforming schools.
 Other parental groups have described it as shifting rightward.
 In October 2023, Maron stepped down as co-president of PLACE.

 City comptroller Brad Lander launched an investigation into the group and found that it had violated city rules by improperly endorsing its own members in last spring's elections.